JorySmith/BlogProject/README.md

      a.
 Create DataService class to seed roles (admin and mod) and users
      b.
 Inject ApplicationDbContext, RoleManager, and UserManager
      d.
 Register DataService in Startup.cs and async call in Program.cs
+     e.
+Add create DB from migrations to DataService